nighthawkcoders/flask_portfolio/README.md

 #### Add some color and fun using google images (books, library to create more realistic feel)
 #### Show some practical and useful links (links to book websites like Barnes and noble or Amazon)
 #### Show project specific links (hrefs) per page, especially tools to buy or see other book reviews
+Our project is a website that allows people book lists based on categories.
+Categories include Popular Now, Fiction, and Nonfiction.
+Filters are also on each page allowing users to easily find books based on their preferences.
+There is also an about tab, where viewers can learn about a brief description written by creators of the website.
+Questions can also be asked/answered under the questions tab, where contact information of creatures are also available.
 ### Implementation progress (August 13th, 2021)
 #### Project entry point is main.py, this enables Flask Web App and provides capability to renders templates (HTML files)
 #### The main.py is the  Web Server Gateway Interface, essentially it contains a HTTP route and HTML file relationship.
 The Python code constructs WSGI relationships for index, kangaroos, walruses, and hawkers.